Girls Matter

 The bravery of your voices speaking out on often hidden or trivialised issues has meant that decision-makers have had to sit up, listen and take action.

-Following a consultation with over 2,400 Girlguiding young members, the national Advocate panel defined the top eight calls for change from everyone's views.
+Following a consultation with over 2,400 Girlguiding young members, the national advocate panel defined the top 8 calls for change from everyone's views.

 In a nutshell, your campaigning has meant: